w1ne/jekyll-now/about.md

 Embedded Software Engineer at ifm ecolink R&D department, where he is creating Industrial IoT devices.

 ## Education
-National Aerospace University “KhAI”, Kharkov.
+National Aerospace University “KhAI”.
 Master's degree in Aircrafts and helicopters structure and design.

-Opole University of Technology, Opole.
+Opole University of Technology.
 Master's degree.
 Control systems in automatics and robotics.